7ft10/C4ArchitectureExamples/README.md

 *C4 Model* is a great starting point for any architecture diagram repository as they can easily map to the the levels of testing, for example context is system testing, code is unit testing.
 With the right diagrams and subsequently the right level of thinking architecture, development and testing can all use the same diagrams to create meaningful and valuable assets for the company.
 See <https://c4model.com/> for more details.

-*Diagrams* is a Python library that allows for diagrams to be created from code.
+*SeventFt10.Python.C4diagrams* is a Python library that uses the *diagrams* library, to create diagrams from code.
 See <https://diagrams.mingrammer.com/docs/nodes/c4> for more details.

 ## How to run

 Run notebook cells in order.
-Please install "diagrams" first, and then default settings to correctly set up the environment.

 The simplest way to do this is Ctrl-F9 to "Run all".

 ## Create Repository